Skip to content

 Once the aircraft exits CTA at Long Bay Headland (southbound) or Sydney Heads (northbound), cancel their identification and control services.
 If the helicopter is likely to request a clearance via one of Sydney's Helicopter Routes, consider instructing them to remain on their assigned squawk code to assist with identification.

-"YOE, clear of controlled airspace, identification and control service terminated, squawk 1200, frequency change approved"
+"YOE, clear of controlled airspace, identification and control services terminated, squawk 1200, frequency change approved"

 Sector Coded Clearances